express-validator/express-validator/README.md

 The key will be the name of the sanitizer, while the value is the sanitization function, receiving the value and any option.

 ### Legacy Validation Chain
-The Legacy Validation Chain instances provides further functionality than the one provided by the base Validation Chain objects.
+The Legacy Validation Chain instances provides further functionality than the one provided by the base [Validation Chain](#validation-chain-api) objects.
+It also differs in that the legacy one is not a middleware *per se*.

 Any custom validator specified in the middleware will be made available in instances of this validation chain.